 We have supported the growth of the film industry in Enfield, securing the new Troubadour Meridian Water Studios in spring 2021, which will deliver high quality training and employment opportunities for local people.
-Our Skills Academy at Meridian Water is set to open in early 2023, providing opportunities for local people to gain the skills and qualifications needed to pursue a career in construction, as well as learning about sustainable construction methods.

 Our Welfare Advice and Support Team supported over 2,400 residents referred to the service in 2020/21 and 2,500 residents in 2021/22 to improve their financial situation by supporting them to access the income and benefits they are entitled to and manage their debts.